nuxodin/css-variables-name-conventions/README.md

 ## Read-only CSS variables

-CSS variables that should not be changed are labelled with the prefix r-.
+CSS variables that should not be changed are labelled with the prefix `--r-`.
+Example: `--r-optimal-font-size`
 This practice helps to distinguish variables that are manipulated by JavaScript and should only be read from others.

 ## Frameworks